Have excess candy from a holiday or special occasion that has you wondering what to do with leftover candy? Read on for several ideas!

 Did you know that candy corn can even be turned into homemade Butterfingers?

-2. Save it for the next holiday.
-Whether you’re wondering what to do with leftover Halloween candy or from some other holiday, the next holiday is probably not far away.
+2. Save the candy for the next holiday.
+Whether you're wondering what to do with leftover Halloween candy or from some other holiday, the next holiday is probably not far away.

 Most candy has a rather lengthy expiration date (just check the bag) so it's very likely it will still be good and delicious to use for the next holiday.